tundish/blathnaid/app/NOTES.rst

 "When you get inside, seek out the Master of the Guild of Smiths.
 The guild sign looks very like this trivet you carry.
 He will know who sends you by the charm around your neck."

-"Tell him this; that Blathnaid is of age to marry.
+"Tell him this; that Bláthnaid is of age to marry.
 And now you must go."

 They set off
 ------------